 \subsection{Text-based 3D Room Generation}

-\paragraph{Room Layout Synthesis} Many works~\citep{tang2023diffuscene, paschalidou2021atiss} have been proposed to learn the room layout distribution from 3D room models designed by professional artists.
-LayoutGAN~\citep{li2019layoutgan} is a generative adversarial network designed for generating class and geometric labels for room layout boxes.
-LayoutVAE~\citep{jyothi2019layoutvae} generates room layouts by conditioning on object label sets.
-Layout generation has been greatly boosted by transformer-based methods.
-LayoutTransformer~\citep{gupta2021layouttransformer} employs self-attention to capture relationships between elements and then accomplish layout completion.
-ATISS~\citep{paschalidou2021atiss} proposes an autoregressive transformer to generate proper indoor scenes with only the room type and floor plan as the input.
-DiffuScene~\citep{tang2023diffuscene} uses a fully connected scene graph to represent a scene and proposes a diffusion model to generate all objects in the scene.
-These methods only focus on the relative positions of different furniture items and ignore their appearance.
-Furthermore, unlike our methods, they do not consider walls, doors, and windows when learning layouts, which play important roles in the arrangement of real furniture.
+\paragraph{Room Layout Synthesis} Layout generation has been greatly boosted by transformer-based methods.
+LayoutTransformer~\cite{gupta2021layouttransformer} employs self-attention to capture relationships between elements to accomplish layout completion.
+ATISS~\cite{paschalidou2021atiss} proposes an autoregressive transformer to generate proper indoor scenes with only the room type and floor plan as the input.
+DiffuScene~\cite{tang2023diffuscene} and InstructScene~\cite{lin2024instructscene} model a union of furniture as a fully connected scene graph and propose a diffusion model to sample physically plausible scenes.
+While these methods generate reasonable furniture layouts, they do not consider the walls, doors, and windows which are crucial in the furniture arrangement.
+Thus they do not always generate realistic indoor environments.

-\paragraph{Panoramic Image Generation} Another line of works~\citep{lin2019coco, lin2021infinitygan, shum2023conditional} represents an indoor scene by a panorama image without modeling 3D shapes.
-These methods enjoy the benefits of abundant image training data and produce vivid results.
-COCO-GAN~\citep{lin2019coco} produces a set of patches and assemble them into a panoramic image.
-InfinityGAN~\citep{lin2021infinitygan} uses the information of two patches to generate the parts between them, and finally obtains a panoramic image. ~\citet{shum2023conditional} proposes a 360-aware layout generator to produce furniture arrangements and uses this layout to synthesize a panoramic image based on the input scene background.
-MVDiffusion~\citep{tang2023mvdiffusion} simultaneously generates multi-view perspective images and proposes a correspondence-aware attention block to maintain multi-view consistency, and then transfers these images to a panorama.
+\paragraph{Panoramic Image Generation} Another line of work~\cite{lin2019coco, lin2021infinitygan, shum2023conditional} represent an indoor scene by a panorama image without modeling 3D shapes.
+These methods enjoy the benefits of abundant training data and produce vivid results.
+COCO-GAN~\cite{lin2019coco} produces a set of patches and assemble them into a panoramic image.
+InfinityGAN~\cite{lin2021infinitygan} uses the information of two patches to generate the parts between them, to finally obtain a panoramic image. ~\cite{shum2023conditional} proposes a 360-aware layout generator to produce furniture arrangements and uses this layout to synthesize a panoramic image based on the input scene background.
+MVDiffusion~\cite{tang2023mvdiffusion} simultaneously generates multi-view perspective images and proposes a correspondence-aware attention block to maintain multi-view consistency, and then transfers these images to a panorama.
 These methods might suffer from incorrect room layout since they do not enforce layout constraints.
-Furthermore, the results of these methods cannot be easily edited, e.g. resizing or moving some furniture items around, because they do not maintain an object-level representation.
+Furthermore, the results of these methods cannot be easily edited, e.g. resizing or moving furniture around, because they do not maintain an object-level representation.